Archive of ‘Healing’ category

 4 Tips for When You Fear the Future

-What to do when you fear the future.
 Q: “What should I do when my world is falling apart?
 What should I do when I’m scared of the future?
 So many things are happening in my life and I don’t know how to comprehend it all.” – Anonymous reader.

 A: Dear reader, I want you to know – you are not alone.
 I’ve been there.
 I’ve reached points where my world was falling apart.
 (Read my story.)
 I feared the future because I could not control my current situations or what would happen.
 If this is how you feel, you have reached a scary moment.
 I promise you, something beautiful is about to happen.
 A beautiful gift happens when you allow God to have control of your life.
-(Click to Tweet.)
 My freshman year of college, I was depressed and believed absolutely nothing could heal my broken heart.
 That was the moment I gave God control.
 In the pain, brokenness, uncertainties and lack of control, God worked miracles and brought healing to my life.
 He can bring healing to you too. (more…)

 #DADDYISSUES Unveiled and Truth to Set You Free

-#DADDYISSUES In today’s world the phrase “Daddy Issues” is so common and popular that the hashtag #daddyissues often trends on social media.
+In today’s world the phrase “Daddy Issues” is so common and popular that the hashtag #daddyissues often trends on social media.
 It is heartbreaking that our culture has reached a point of acceptance of this problem and even makes a joke out of it.
 I understand why – it is easier to laugh than talk about our hurting hearts.
 But this problem needs to be addressed.

 The reality is that the way you see yourself now, was shaped early in your life by the words and actions of your father.
 No matter how much you deny that statement, it is the truth.
 You can’t do anything to un-do your childhood and you can’t change your father, but you can pray that the love of your heavenly Father will be enough for you and would satisfy your every longings.
 You can pray for healing and surrender to God your hurts and your pains.